fieldjoshua/IMAI/trackers/terminology.md

 # Terminology Tracker

-This file tracks all terminology, concepts, and naming conventions used in the P.A.R.A.
-Life OS project.
+This file tracks all terminology, concepts, and naming conventions used in the IMAI project.

 ## P.A.R.A.
 Methodology Terms